 The Wrights’ private living room exemplifies the “compression and release” design device that Wright loved: he’d build a diminuitive entryway that would would open up into a much larger room—to heighten the visual impact of the larger space within.
 When I passed the diminutive foyer and entered the living room, I was bathed in light from large windows that faced a picturesque garden.
 My eye immediately went to an enormous stone fireplace, the focal point of the room.
 I noticed that almost no art hung on the walls (Wright believed architecture itself was the art).
 As I explored the space, Michael, our docent, invited us to sit in the origami chairs, created out of plywood in a shape reminiscent of the Japanese folding art.
 As I sank into an orange-upholstered chair, I imagined what it may have been like to listen to Wright play the grand piano that sat in the corner (Michael informed us that Wright was a self-taught, concert-level pianist).

+My most magical encounter with space at Taliesin West was at the Cabaret Theatre, inspired by Wright’s trips to Europe.
+I entered through a narrow hallway and was greeted by another large fireplace.
+I turned left into the subterranean main room, shaped like an irregular hexagon on its side.
+Seats are arranged at an angle rather than parallel with the stage, positioned the way Wright used to like to sit while watching a show with Olgivanna: with his left leg crossed over his right, and his right arm around her.
+According to Michael, the cabaret is 97 percent acoustically perfect; the airspace beneath the stage allows for voices to project naturally.
 At 12:30, a bell rang in the distance, and Michael informed us that the students and instructors were breaking to have lunch together.
 Part of the culture of Taliesin West was to live life within their own architectural innovations—cook, sleep, and work in them—in order to understand and improve their designs.
 A group of the school’s 28 current students, many in their 20s and 30s, had just abandoned a cluttered, scale model-filled computer room for the glass-encased dining hall.
 As I watched the students through the windows, clad in their hoodies and beanies, talking animatedly with their professors, I reminded myself that I was looking at the architecture school’s last class before the program shutters in June.

 Bailey’s eyes widened when she saw an older man in a red sweater, sitting at the end of a table not far from a cluster of students.
 “That’s Arnold Roy,” she said.